jeskodes/milestone-project-1-jesk/README.md

 ##### There were 5 warnings and 21 errors on index.html file.

 ##### These warnings were all *The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment*, and were because I had used the BEM (Bock, Element, Modifier) naming conventions for classes, e.g. `class="workshop--section"`.
+I'm still grasping the syntax of the naming conventions, but had followed the guidance on [CSS Tricks](https://css-tricks.com/bem-101/).
+Having checked stack overflow I realised that the classes were in bits of code that I had commented out, and this was the cause of the warnings.
+I deleted the commented out code and fixed these warnings.

+##### The errors included:
       -

 ![]()
 ![]()
 ![]()